 I Thought I had Work-Life Balance.
-Becoming a Digital Showed me I was Wrong.
+Becoming a Digital Nomad Showed me I was Wrong.

 I’ve been a digital nomad for almost a year — continuously traveling the world while writing my books and screenplays.
 And a lot of things have surprised me.

 But the thing that’s surprised me the most involves my writing.

 Back in Seattle, my writing career was the second most important thing in my life (after my husband Michael).
 I was driven to succeed, and I was devastated when I faced any setback.